-Professional indemnity insurance will protect you in the event of any claims of professional negligence against you.
+Professional indemnity insurance will protect you in the event of a claim of professional negligence against you.
 In some cases, this could include the loss of confidential data and other breaches of confidentiality.

-For example, a client could sue you if you accidentally released confidential data about them onto the internet and it subsequently damaged their reputation.
-Professional indemnity insurance could cover you in this situation.
+For example, a client could sue you if you accidentally released confidential data about them online, and this damaged their reputation.
+Professional indemnity insurance would cover you in this situation.

 If you have a professional indemnity policy already, check to see exactly what it covers.
 Does it include online negligence?

-Remember that if you handle confidential data for clients, you should take every possible step to protect this information.
-Your contract with your clients may require you to do specific things to protect data online – so make sure you’re aware of these.
+Remember that if you handle data for clients, you should take every possible step to protect this information.
+Your contract may require you to do specific things to protect data disclosure, in addition to your responsibilities under GDPR - so make sure you’re aware of these.